 Types of maintenance

 There are three main types of maintenance: Reactive, preventive, and predictive.
-Below I will explain each type and compare the diffrence.
+Below I will explain each type, give examples of maintenance, and compare the differences.

 1. Reactive maintenance